 Any eyesores, such as chipped paint, cracked windows, or clogged gutters could discourage buyers from taking a closer look.
 Power-washing any siding and applying a fresh coat of paint where needed are some possible quick improvements.

 Thinning out lawn decor, replacing burned-out lights, and tidying up gardens and landscaping are also low-cost ways to increase curb appeal.

 For many prospective buyers, their first look into your home will be digital.
 High-quality photos can be helpful in attracting buyers.

 Staying on top of things like lawn care while the home is listed could make a difference in getting more showings and securing a higher offer.
 In fact, 98% of NAR members say they believe curb appeal is important to potential buyers.

 3. Remove Clutter

 While working on house staging, you may also be encumbered with the home-buying process or figuring out what to do with all your stuff after it’s sold.
 In either case, staging is an opportunity to jumpstart the moving process and declutter the house.

 Removing clutter is a popular staging tactic to make the interior of a home appear more spacious.
 A home’s square footage can’t be fabricated, but curating a more open layout can give the impression of a larger space.

 Storage space of a home can also be a major selling point.
-Instead of loading up the basement, garage, and closets, sellers may want to consider asking family members or friends to store their belongings, or renting a storage unit.
+Instead of loading up the basement, garage, and closets, sellers may want to consider asking family members or friends to store their belongings, hosting a garage sale, or renting a storage unit.